Augustine of Hippo: Move to Carthage, Rome, and Milan

-Augustine taught grammar at Thagaste during 373 and 374.
+Augustine taught grammar at Thagaste between 373 and 374.
 The following year he moved to Carthage to conduct a school of rhetoric and remained there for the next nine years.
 Disturbed by unruly students in Carthage, he moved to establish a school in Rome, where he believed the best and brightest rhetoricians practised, in 383.
 However, Augustine was disappointed with the apathetic reception.
 It was the custom for students to pay their fees to the professor on the last day of the term, and many students attended faithfully all term, and then did not pay.

 Manichaean friends introduced him to the prefect of the City of Rome, Symmachus, who had been asked by the imperial court at Milan to provide a rhetoric professor.
 Augustine won the job and headed north to take his position in Milan in late 384.
-Thirty years old, he had won the most visible academic position in the Latin world at a time when such posts gave ready access to political careers.
+At thirty years old, he had won the most visible academic position in the Latin world at a time when such posts gave ready access to political careers.

 Although Augustine spent ten years as a Manichaean, he was never an initiate or "elect", but an "auditor", the lowest level in this religion's hierarchy.
 While still at Carthage a disappointing meeting with the Manichaean bishop, Faustus of Mileve, a key exponent of Manichaean theology, started Augustine's scepticism of Manichaeanism.
 In Rome, he reportedly turned away from Manichaeanism, embracing the scepticism of the New Academy movement.
 Because of his education, Augustine had great rhetorical prowess and was very knowledgeable of the philosophies behind many faiths.
 At Milan, his mother's religiosity, Augustine's own studies in Neoplatonism, and his friend Simplicianus all urged him towards Christianity.
 This was shortly after the Roman emperor Theodosius I declared Christianity to be the only legitimate religion for the Roman Empire on 27 February 380 by the Edict of Thessalonica and then issued a decree of death for all Manichaean monks in 382.
 Initially, Augustine was not strongly influenced by Christianity and its ideologies, but after coming in contact with Ambrose of Milan, Augustine reevaluated himself and was forever changed.